By Steve Beauregard

 Strip Casinos Revenue

 Despite the recent downturn in the economy the Las Vegas strip does very well for itself gambling wise.
-According to the Nevada Gaming Commission, the 42 casinos they define as being in the Strip area had a combined revenue of $6.348 billion in 2015, down just .38 percent from the $6.372 billion in 2014 and slightly more from the $6.504 billion in 2013, (but up from both 2012 – $6.207 billion dollars – and 2011’s $6.068 billion haul.)
+According to the Nevada Gaming Commission, the 40 casinos they define as being in the Strip area had a combined revenue of $6.376 billion in 2016.

 Although they look like casinos, there are also a few high-rise hotels that do not offer any sort of gambling, and are therefore not included in our list of casinos on Las Vegas Boulevard.
 These include The Four Seasons Hotel and Delano at Mandalay Bay.
 Technically, both The Four Seasons and Delano are attached to Mandalay Bay, yet both have a separate entrance and both are a long walk to their much busier and louder sister property.
 In a similar vein, the recently opened Nobu Hotel is a hotel-within-a hotel at Caesars Palace, and it too, does not have its own casino floor.